mike-seger/build-bench/README.md

 # build-bench

 A few bash scripts performing a real-world JVM benchmark.
-The benchmark utilizes major maven and gradle projects from github.
+The benchmark measure build times of common maven and gradle projects from github.

 ## Prerequisites
 - an installed java jdk 11 version
-- an installed maven 3.8.x version

 ### Installing prerequisites
 If installing sdkman, jdk and maven is an option for you, here's how: